 If you’re wondering how online car title loans work in Texas, the answers might be in your city’s ordinances.
 According to a recent New York Times article, there are no statewide limits on auto title loan fees in Texas.
 So you’ll need to see if your city has any relevant laws.
-Beyond that, car title loans in Texas work very much the same way as in other states.
-Here’s a breakdown of what to expect when taking one out.
+Beyond that, car title loans in Texas work similarly to other states.
+So here’s a breakdown of what to expect when taking one out.

-The first thing a potential loan provider will want to make sure of is that you meet their requirements.
+The first thing a potential loan provider will want to ensure is that you meet their requirements.
 These will vary by lender, but most lenders check at least the following:

 The lender will likely ask you to fill out an online form to make sure you meet these and other requirements.
 If you pass the first round of requirements, the loan provider will probably ask you to …

-Your car will be appraised during the inspection.
+The shop may appraise your car during the inspection.
 That number will be one of the factors considered when the loan provider decides on your loan amount.
 Other considerations might include city ordinances, your credit rating, and other variables.

 Assuming the car inspection goes well, the online loan provider will provide you with a loan agreement.
 This agreement is incredibly important.
 It will list your loan amount, as well as the fees associated with the loan.
 It should also tell you what’ll happen if you miss a payment or can’t pay back the loan at the end of the loan term.

 Take the time to familiarize yourself with the loan agreement.
 Don’t sign it if you’re uncomfortable with any of the language.
-You need to remember that in Texas the loan provider is not responsible to make sure you’ll be able to pay off the loan.
+It would be best if you remembered that in Texas, the loan provider is not responsible for making sure you’ll be able to pay off the loan.
 That’s up to you.
 So if the fees are more than you expected, or if anything else about the agreement makes you worry about not being able to repay the loan, then you shouldn’t sign the loan agreement.